izzytoot/Born2beroot/README.md

 4.6.1.
 In Virtual Box: `settings` -> `Network` -> `Advanced` -> Change `NAT` to `Bridged Adapter` and save;

 4.6.2.
+Reboot your Virtual Machine

+4.6.3.
 Find Virtual Machine IP -> run `hostname -I`

 *Keep VM running*

-4.6.3.
+4.6.4.
 In your Real Machine terminal -> run `ssh username@ip.number -p 4242` followed by `yes` and the user password;

 *To leave VM use ctrl+D*